Join us in creating economic prosperity for Black San Franciscans.

 SFHDC is fundraising to build a marketplace showcasing talented, hyperlocal Black entrepreneurs at 1567 Fillmore Street.

-SFHDC and our funding partners will transform a former Money Mart into a 1,500-square-foot retail space at 1567 Fillmore Street.
+At 1567 Fillmore Street, SFHDC and our funding partners have transformed a former check cashing facility into a new, 1,500-square-foot retail space.
 Join us in creating a marketplace for Black economic prosperity.
-At the highly visible corner of Fillmore Street and Geary Boulevard, the marketplace will offer vending opportunities for Bay Area artisans, and a wide array of goods to attract local shoppers and tourists to the Lower Fillmore.
+At the highly visible corner of Fillmore Street and Geary Boulevard, the marketplace offers vending opportunities for Bay Area artisans, and a wide array of goods to attract local shoppers and tourists to the Lower Fillmore.

 The Fillmore’s history as a thriving Black business district, and its current high concentration of Black consumers compared to other San Francisco neighborhoods, make it an ideal location to launch a Black-led marketplace that is a testament to community-driven development and economic equity.